Skip to content

 Lace knitting for beginners: how to start knitting lace

-If you've never knit lace before, lace knitting can feel like a huge barrier.
-But it doesn't have to be that way.
+For relatively new knitters, knitting lace can feel like a huge barrier.
+But you may find lace knitting to be easier than you think, after you try it!.
 After all, all knitting is just knitting, purling, and variations on those things.
-And as a lace knitting beginner, you can learn to do it too.

-This post contains affiliate links.
+I use affiliate links in this post.
 If you purchase something through this links, I'll receive a small commission at no cost to you.
-All affiliate links are clearly labeled with the text (affiliate link) next to them.
+I clearly label all affiliate links with the text (affiliate link) next to them.
 Thank you for supporting my work and for reading!

 If you can do those 3 things, you can knit lace!